Infertility in Females – Causes and Testing

 While not curable, PCOS is treatable.
 To overcome infertility caused by polycystic ovarian syndrome, clomiphene citrate is generally prescribed to restore normal ovulation.
 When obesity is a factor, weight loss and dietary changes will usually restore normal menstruation and ovulation.
 If these changes are ineffective, Dr. Walid Saleh will discuss alternative treatment options for you.

-Fertility begins to decline in Women over the age of 30 as their egg reserve declines and hormonal changes make conception and pregnancy more difficult.
+Fertility begins to decline in women over the age of 30 as their egg reserve declines and hormonal changes make conception and pregnancy more difficult.
 Age-related fertility issues are progressive, meaning the longer you wait to seek treatment, the less likely it becomes that assisted reproductive technology will be effective.
 Additionally, the chance of fetal abnormalities and genetic mutations increases.

 Irregular or absent ovulation may be the result of premature ovarian failure, a condition such as polycystic ovarian syndrome, or a different type of hormonal imbalance.
 Depending on the cause and severity of the problem, ovulation disorders can be some of the easiest or most difficult types of infertility to treat in females.

 A blockage or barrier in the fallopian tubes or uterus is another common cause of infertility in females.
-These blockages may prevent the egg from coming into contact with sperm or implanting in the uterine lining.
-To allow women with tubal blockages become pregnant, In Vitro Fertilization (IVF) may be used.
+These blockages may prevent the egg from coming into contact with sperm or implanting it in the uterine lining.
+To allow women with tubal blockages to become pregnant, In Vitro Fertilization (IVF) may be used.
 If a physical malformation of the uterus makes carrying a pregnancy impossible, the patient can still have a biological child through IVF with a gestational surrogate.

-A hormone imbalance can cause female infertility by preventing the uterine lining from thickening, interfering with ovulation, or otherwise preventing a pregnancy from becoming established.
+A hormone imbalance can cause female infertility by preventing the uterine lining from thickening, interfering with ovulation, or otherwise preventing pregnancy from becoming established.
 Luckily, hormone imbalances can usually be corrected through medication, lifestyle changes, or dietary changes once discovered.

 Fertility can be decreased by lifestyle choices including drinking alcohol, smoking, drug use, or being sedentary.
-Treatments include proper diet, moderate exercise and avoiding potentially harmful substances.
+Treatments include proper diet, moderate exercise, and avoiding potentially harmful substances.